moonmaster9000/wallet/readme.markdown

 ## Usage

-Let's imagine your app has a controller `HomeController`, and you want to action cache all of the actions inside of it.
+Let's imagine your app has a controller `HomeController`, and you want to action cache the index action inside of it.
 First, create a `config/wallet.rb` inside your rails root, then open your `Wallet` and add some `cash`:

     Wallet.open do
-      cash :home
+      cash :home do
+        index
+      end
     end

 Next, open your `ApplicationController`, and add the following into it: